-Facultad de Ingeniería Universidad de Buenos Aires (CONICET), Av.
-Paseo Colón 850, C1063ACV - Buenos Aires - Argentina
+Facultad de Ingeniería Universidad de Buenos Aires (CONICET), Avenue Paseo Colón 850, C1063ACV, Buenos Aires, Argentina

-Ramiro Godoy-Diana[†] and José Eduardo Wesfreid[‡] Physique et Mécanique des Milieux Hetérogènes (PMMH), CNRS UMR 7636; ESPCI ParisTech; UPMC (Paris 6); Univ.
-Paris Diderot (Paris 7), 10 rue Vauquelin, 75231 Paris, Cedex 5, France
+Ramiro Godoy-Diana[†] and José Eduardo Wesfreid[‡]

+Physique et Mécanique des Milieux Hetérogènes (PMMH), CNRS UMR 7636, ESPCI ParisTech, UPMC (Paris 6), Universite Paris Diderot (Paris 7), 10 rue Vauquelin, F-75231 Paris, Cedex 5, France (Received 3 August 2011; published 14 November 2011)

 The wake of a circular cylinder performing rotary oscillations is studied using hydrodynamic tunnel experiments at Re = 100.
-Two-dimensional particle image velocimetry on the mid-plane perpendicular to the axis of cylinder is used to characterize the spatial development of the flow and its stability properties.
-The lock-in phenomenon that determines the boundaries between regions of the forcing parameter space were the wake is globally unstable or convectively unstable (see [1] for a review) is scrutinized using the experimental data.
-A novel method based on the analysis of power density spectra of the flow allows us to give a detailed description of the forced wake, shedding light on the energy distribution in the different frequency components and in particular on a cascade-like mechanism evidenced for a high amplitude of the forcing oscillation.
+Two-dimensional particle image velocimetry on the midplane perpendicular to the axis of a cylinder is used to characterize the spatial development of the flow and its stability properties.
+The lock-in phenomenon that determines the boundaries between regions of the forcing parameter space where the wake is globally unstable or convectively unstable [see Thiria and Wesfreid, J. Fluids Struct.
+25, 654 (2009) for a review] is scrutinized using the experimental data.
+A method based on the analysis of power density spectra of the flow allows us to give a detailed description of the forced wake, shedding light on the energy distribution in the different frequency components and in particular on a cascade-like mechanism evidenced for a high amplitude of the forcing oscillation.
 In addition, a calculation of the drag from the velocity field is performed, allowing us to relate the resulting force on the body to the wake properties.